angelaanozie/alx-low_level_programming/0x00-hello_world/README.md

-File: 6-size.c: A C program that prints the size of various types on the computer it is compiled and run o
+File: 100-intel: A script that generates the assembly code (Intel syntax) of a C code and save it in an output file